pedro-nadolny/swift-mvvm-protocol-oriented/README.md

 }
 ```

+Even though there is a litte bit more of boilerplate to the `XCTestCase`, having to declare the concrete implementation of what's being tested, it immediatly become clear, for whoever needs to read the test file, whats actually being tested in the test case.

 For sake of completeness, here is the implementation of `ServiceOneStub`.
-If you are not familiar with stubs, take a look on what test doubles are.
+If you are not familiar with stubs, take a look on what [test double](https://martinfowler.com/bliki/TestDouble.html) are.

 ```swift
 final class ServiceOneStub: ServiceOneProtocol {